-PHYSICAL EXAMINATION AND IMMUNIZATION REQUIREMENTS: It is a state mandate that all students in District No. 172 meet the physical examination and immunization requirements as set down by the Illinois Department of Public Health.
-Please check with your family physician to see that your child's immunization schedule is up-to-date and on file in the Nurse's Office at the Junior High.
-The Adams County Health Department offers an immunization clinic.
-Each child must also have a physical examination (see guidelines below).
+It is a state mandate that all students in District No. 172 meet the physical examination and immunization requirements as set down by the Illinois Department of Public Health.
+Please check with your family physician to see that your child's immunization schedule is up-to-date and on file in the Nurse's office.

 Required examinations or immunizations must be obtained by October 15 of the school year.
 Students not having the examinations or immunizations by this date will be suspended from school until requirements are met.